-Care should be taken to consult all relevant adult mental health professionals during each stage of the child protection process and to invite them to all relevant meetings.
+Care should be taken to consult and work with all relevant adult mental health professionals during each stage of the child protection process and to invite them to all relevant meetings.

 There should be explicit and ongoing links between the Child Protection Plan for the child and the care plan for the parent, e.g. in relation to hospital admissions and discharges and child placement and contact issues.